ietf-wg-asdf/SDF/sdf.md

-They express that the number as given in the data model, bounded by `minimum` and `maximum`, needs to be translated into a value on the scale given by `scaleMinimum` and `scaleMaximum` to give the actual value of the item (in the information model and, if `unit` is given, in that unit).
+They express that the number as given in the data model, bounded by `minimum` and `maximum`, needs to be translated into a value on the scale given by `scaleMinimum` and `scaleMaximum` to give the actual value of the item (value in the information model and, if `unit` is given, in that unit).
 Specifically, in rational arithmetic, with *smin*, *smax*, *min*, and *max* as the values of `scaleMinimum`, `scaleMaximum`, `minimum`, and `maximum`: